Armored Personnel Carrier M75.

 Top

 The engine's accessory end is labeled in this image.
-The accessory end was considered the rear of the engine, and the engine's left and right were determined by viewing the engine from the accessory end to the flywheel end, which was considered the front.
-(Picture from TM 9-7418 C2 Armored Full Tracked Personnel Carrier M75.)
+Somewhat confusingly, TM 9-7418 C2 considered the engine's accessory end as the rear and flywheel end as the front, while TM 9-1755BB/TO 19-100AD-1 C2 considered the accessory end as the front and the flywheel end as the rear.
+Both manuals determined the engine's left and right sides by viewing the engine from the accessory end to the flywheel end.
+(Picture from TM 9-7418 C2 Operation and Organizational Maintenance Armored Full Tracked Personnel Carrier M75.)

 Top